ayush-artist07/Budget/README.md

 At the end of each column on hovering on it, it shows a delete icon which on click deletes the item from the list as well as updates the total budget.

 ![del](https://user-images.githubusercontent.com/62583335/88817738-82c1bf80-d1db-11ea-955c-02e3b546d9da.JPG)

+Finally now you can maintain your budget in a better way with this cool UI and UX.